This article is from Dr. Furhman:

 Some scientists think that pesticide residues do not pose health risks, because humans and other animals are exposed to small amounts of naturally occurring toxins in every plant food we eat.
 The body regularly breaks down self-produced metabolic wastes and naturally occurring carcinogens in foods, as well as pesticides, and excretes these harmful substances.

 Greater concentrations of urinary metabolites* of synthetic pesticides have been found in frequent consumers of conventional produce compared to frequent consumers of organic produce, and several short-term dietary intervention studies have shown that switching conventional foods for organic foods reduces urinary pesticide metabolites.
-However, evidence is lacking whether any significant health benefit is gained by consuming organic instead of conventional produce.
+However, the evidence is lacking whether any significant health benefit is gained by consuming organic instead of conventional produce.

 Full article, click here.